chrismits/comp20-cmitsopoulos/README.md

 # Learning Portfolio

 ## Purpose of this repository
-This repository contains a portfolio of the work I have done for the Web Programming class.
+This repository contains a portfolio of the Web Programming work I have done

 ### Favorite Lab/Assignment
 My favorite assignment in this class is probably assignment #3 where we build a